dy1z/docs/content/docs/transformers/prettify.md

 [pretty](https://www.npmjs.com/package/pretty) is used to format your code.

-Under the hood, [js-beautify](https://www.npmjs.com/package/js-beautify) is used, which means that you can use any of its CSS & HTML Beautifier options in your Maizzle `pretty {}` config object.
+Under the hood, [js-beautify](https://www.npmjs.com/package/js-beautify) is used, which means that you can use any of its CSS and HTML Beautifier options in your Maizzle `pretty {}` config object.

-Maybe you prefer tabs for your indentation?
+Maybe you prefer tabs for indentation?

 ```js
 // config.js